Porges/ways-to-play/src/games/pigeon-tickets/index.md

 declared *all* games of chance to be explicitly unlawful.
 The game was to remain illegal until the passage of a new Gaming and Lotteries Act in 1977.

-Protests against the hypocrisy of the laws would continue throughout the twentish century; in 1933, one businessman complained due to the effect the ban could have upon trade with China:
+Even after all gambling was made illegal, protests were made about the inequal application of the law, and these would continue throughout the twentieth century; in 1933, one businessman complained about the effect the ban could have upon trade with China:

 > “It is well known,” [Mr. John MacGibbon] said, “that in most homes in New
 > Zealand the gambling laws are broken with impunity.
 This harrying of Chinese